Click the following link to access that section of the Student Handbook:

 Upon enlistment in the North Carolina National Guard, students will be eligible to apply for up to $1000 per year tuition assistance.
 The Tuition Assistance Program was established by the North Carolina Legislature to provide educational assistance for members of the North Carolina National Guard.

 For further information students can write to NORTH CAROLINA ARMY NATIONAL GUARD, Educational Opportunities, Attn: AGRR, 4105 Reedy Creek Road, Raleigh, NC 27607.
-This policy is subject to change without notification due to changes in academic policies at UNCP.

 The North Carolina Legislature directed the Board of Governors to impose a fifty percent tuition surcharge on students who take more than 140 credit hours to complete a baccalaureate degree in a four-year program or more than one hundred ten percent (110%) of the credit hours necessary to complete a baccalaureate degree in any program officially designated by the Board of Governors as a five-year program.
 The calculation of these credit hours taken at a constituent institution or accepted for transfer shall exclude hours earned through the College Board's Advanced Placement or CLEP examinations, through institutional advanced placement or course validation, or through summer term or extension programs.